Search the Community

 Showing results for tags 'dire wolves'.

 These gorgeous wolves (Thunderbolt Mountain 8560) are the nicest giant wolf sculpts I have ever seen.
 They are by the legendary Tom Meier.
 IMPORTANT: TOM MEIER IS CLOSING HIS THUNDERBOLT MOUNTAIN STORE DEC.
 25 OF THIS YEAR, SO IF YOU ARE INTERESTED, GO THERE NOW!
 They are pretty big.
 I mounted them on 1.5" fender washers for extra stability.
 Tom Meier sells optional goblin riders for them.
-WIP thread with extensive color notes, painting details, and comparison to other wolf figures her
+WIP thread with extensive color notes, painting details, and comparison to other wolf figures here.

 I had these in an RAFM blister and as I recall their bases said RAFM (I glued them to 1.5-inch fender washers for stability).
 I haven't been able to identify them.
 They look like the sorts of giant wolves that are ridden by goblins.
 I am not sure where they came from.
 Well, apart from RAFM, obviously.
 They are pretty big.
 Here's a size comparison with the RAFM one on the far right: Left to right these are: a wolf from Reaper 02830; a wolf from Reaper 77176; Reaper 03682 Willow Greenivy; a giant wolf from Thunderbolt Mountain 8560; and an RAFM mystery wolf.
+I painted them as several different types of wolf, one with a snow base and two with grassy bases, for multiple uses.
+Their bases are 1.5".
+Extensive WIP with lots of color mixing and technique notes here.